-Before we dive into the specific, please note that there’s no one-size-fits-all approach to workplace experience.
+Before we dive into the specifics, please note that there’s no one-size-fits-all approach to workplace experience.

 What we’re describing here isn’t a linear process that you should blindly follow step by step.
-Instead, these 5 best practices should be treated as a starting point, upon which you can customize the process based on your needs and company culture.
+Instead, these five best practices should be treated as a starting point upon which you can customize the process based on your needs and company culture.

-The first step to most workplace initiatives is to talk to your employees.
+The first step to most workplace initiatives is to gather feedback from your employees.

-This can be done via surveys, 1-on-1 interviews, or even in all-hands meetings.
+You can do this via surveys, 1-on-1 interviews, or even all-hands meetings.
 Your goal here is to figure out what employees are struggling with and identify areas for improvement.